AIgineerAB/SQL_duckdb_course/exercises/exercise_0.md

 &nbsp; e) Explain the differences between the Data Manipulation Language (DML) and Data Definition Language (DDL).

+&nbsp; f) What type of dot commands are there in duckdb?

+&nbsp; g) Is DuckDB optimized for OLAP or OLTP workloads?

+&nbsp; h) What makes DuckDB unique compared to other databases?

+&nbsp; i) Is DuckDB suitable for real-time data processing?

 ## Glossary

 Fill in this table either by copying this into your own markdown file or copy it into a spreadsheet if you feel that is easier to work with.